php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 ### 3.1.
 General

-The "fully qualified class name" MUST begin with a "namespace name", which MAY be followed by one or more additional namespace names, and MUST end in a class name.
+1. The "fully qualified class name" MUST begin with a "namespace name", which MAY be followed by one or more additional namespace names, and MUST end in a class name.

+  > **Example:** With a "fully qualified class name" of `\Foo\Bar\Baz`,
+  > the "namespace name is `\Foo\Bar` and the class name is `Baz`.

-At least one "namespace prefix" of the "fully qualified class name" MUST correspond to a base directory.
+2. At a minimum, a "namespace prefix" MUST correspond to a "base directory".

+  > **Example:** Any one of these examples would be valid if used individually:
+  >
+  > * \Foo\Bar -> ./
+  > * \Foo\Bar -> ./src
+  > * \Foo\Bar -> ./src/bar

-A "namespace prefix" MAY correspond to more than one "base directory".
+3. A "namespace prefix" MAY correspond to more than one "base directory".
+The order in which an autoloader will attempt to map the file is not in the scope of this specification, but the consumer should be aware that different approaches may be used and should refer to the documentation.

+4. A "base directory" MUST NOT be a child of another "base directory".

+  > This example is not allowed:
+  >
+  > * \Foo\Bar -> ./src/
+  > * \Foo\Test\Bar -> ./src/test/

 ### 3.2.
 Registered Autoloaders

-The registered autoloader MUST transform the "fully qualified class name" using the rules in section 3.3.
+1. The registered autoloader MUST transform the "fully qualified class name" using the rules in section 3.3.
 The result MUST be suffixed with `.php` to generate a mapped file name.

-If the "mapped file name" exists in the file system, the registered autoloader MUST include or require it.
+2. If the "mapped file name" exists in the file system, the registered autoloader MUST include or require it.

-The registered autoloader MUST NOT throw exceptions, MUST NOT raise errors of any level, and SHOULD NOT return a value.
+3. The registered autoloader MUST NOT throw exceptions, MUST NOT raise errors of any level, and SHOULD NOT return a value.

 ### 3.3.
 Transformation